gislab-npo/gislab-doc/docs/general/about.rst

-Automatic provisioning is enabled by **Ansible** characterised by human-readable automation language, self-documenting syntax, agent-less execution, idempotent modules, templates, support for cloud providers AWS, GCE, Digital Ocean, Azure, and the like.
+Automatic provisioning is enabled by **Ansible** characterised by human-readable automation language, self-documenting syntax, agent-less execution, independent modules, templates, support for cloud providers AWS, GCE, Digital Ocean, Azure, and the like.

 Virtual machine deployment is enabled by **Vagrant** and